- Chart

 Bid-Ask Spread

-The bid-ask spread for DBO is typically reasonable, but it can widen during periods of high volatility or low trading volume.
+The bid-ask spread for DBO is typically within a reasonable range for an oil-based ETF, though it can widen during periods of high market volatility.

 Market Dynamics